materialsproject/fireworks/docs/workflow_tutorial.rst

 #.
 The workflow is encapsulated in the ``org_wf.yaml`` file.
 Look inside this file.

-    * The ``fws`` section should make sense - we have defined one FireWork for each position in the company (4 in total).
+    * The ``fws`` section should make sense - we have defined one Firework for each position in the company (4 in total).
     * The ``links`` section should also make sense.
 The CEO has two children (the managers).
 The managers each have the same child (the intern).
 (The company appears to be quite the oligarchy!)

 #.
 Once everything makes sense, let's add the workflow and run everything at once::